 Steve W. Martin’s services include comprehensive win-loss analysis studies based upon extensive customer interviewing, sales force effectiveness consulting, sales training workshops, and sales meeting keynote presentations.
 His clients include leading:

-- Technology Companies (application software, systems software, enterprise software, Cloud/SaaS, hardware, Semiconductor, embedded technology, IT outsourcing, and telecommunications)
+- Technology Companies (application software, systems software, enterprise software, Cloud/SaaS, security, hardware, consulting, semiconductor, embedded technology, IT outsourcing, and telecommunications)

 - Business Services, eCommerce, Finance, Insurance, Marketing, and Digital Agencies